swcarpentry/training-course/_submissions/round-12/4/2015-04-02-fifth-meeting-for-round-12.md

     -   Git+GitHub: 8
     -   Not sure...
 As you said, people are learning Git as the training goes.
--   Malvika Sharan (University of Würzburg)
+-   Malvika Sharan (University of Wurzburg)
     -   Preparation is the key, else i tend to get nervous
     -   'body-language factor' is missing from both teacher and students in online teaching, whereas in the classroom you can